DiegoPrestesGit/login-page-backend/README.md

 ## :new_moon: POOL OF TODOS

-* [ ] create the ensure auth in the middlewares to run in the routes that needs auth
+* [ ] make sure the auth route and auth middleware is runnning smooth
 * [ ] create the tests for the new route (auth user)
 * [ ] make the api connectable (cors connecting with Angular http client)
 * [ ] create JWT auth middleware with a range of 24h/token